Private Trust Companies in the British Virgin Islands

 Other than the requirement to have a registered agent, there is no requirement to have local directors or a local authorised representative for a BVI PTC.

 The only document required to be filed publicly for a BVI PTC is its memorandum and articles which, other than containing a statement that the company is a PTC, do not need to contain details of the directors, shareholders or any trust of which the PTC is the trustee.

 There is no requirement to file the register of members in the BVI and, whilst there is a requirement to file the register of directors, this document is not a public document and thus is not available to the public.

-There are no application or annual fees to obtain and maintain exemption as a PTC.
+There are no application or annual fees to register as a PTC.

-i Bare trusts are exempted under 11 (1) of the Exemption Regulations.
+Bare trusts are exempted under 11 (1) of the Exemption Regulations (defined below).